-When recording loud sound sources (kick drums, trumpets, etc.), we can get away with a noisier microphone.
+We can get away with a noisier microphone when recording loud sound sources (kick drums, trumpets, etc.).
 This is because the loud sound source will produce a very strong signal in the microphone.

 Since the microphone will require less gain to achieve the same signal level, the noise level will also be boosted less by the gain.
 Therefore, a better SNR is doable.

-When recording quiet sound sources (conversation, for example), a quiet microphone with as little environmental noise as possible is nearly a must.
+When recording quiet sound sources (conversation, for example), a quiet microphone with as little environmental noise as possible is nearly necessary.